captain-woof/react-waterfall-grid/README.md

     *That is because the grid **does not judge and reshape itself based on the child heights (for vertical grids) or widths (for horizontal grids).** It rather checks the total number of elements and the parent element dimensions to judge how many elements can be fitted per column/row. **If it so happens that a few of the child elements are much larger than all remaining child elements, you'll see this happening.**
     I'll be working on it soon, I have some ideas.*

+- **What happened to the Animated grids?**

+    *Well, I found out that you do not need motion divs (from Framer Motion) to allow animated child components inside, and to allow animated layout changes.
+So, I did away with it.
+This reduced the peer dependencies as well, allowing projects to use `react-waterfall-grid` without adding framer-motion even if they do not have any animated components.*

 - **I found an issue/bug, where do I tell you about it?**